 Here are the top soft skills that you need to succeed as an interior designer:

 - Problem Sensitivity

 Just as we compiled a list of the mistakes to avoid as an interior designer, this list wouldn’t be comprehensive if we didn’t also guide you on what not to do.
 Here are a few interior design resume fails (mistakes) that you have to avoid at all costs:

 - Your document should not be too long or with densely packed text.
 After all, the sole purpose of a resume is to help get an interview, where you can talk about everything else that’s not in the resume.
 A short document shows focus, prioritization skills, and organization.

 - Don’t lie to yourself that simply because you won’t be doing any technical writing, you shouldn’t pay attention to your grammar.
 Keep out all the social media abbreviations and slang, and ensure to proofread your resume for grammar and any other errors before submission.

-- Always structure your resume to the specific job you’re applying for taking into consideration the job description and see what the employers require.
+- Always structure your resume to the specific job you’re applying for taking into consideration the job description and seeing what the employers require.